 - 1. For every written examination, an assessment norm is determined and stated on the examination paper.
-Written examinations also include taking these examinations by computer/digitally. - 2.
-A written examination from Maastricht University (see Article 14.3) will be assessed and graded by one examiner appointed by the Board of Examiners.
-The course coordinator can always decide in advance to use a second examiner appointed by the Board of Examiners. - 3.
-A written national examination is part of the examination of the courses Internal Control & Accounting Information Systems and Audit & Assurance III (see Article 14.3) and will be assessed and graded by one examiner, appointed by the Board of Examiners, and a second assessor.
+Written examinations also include computer- or digital-based examination formats. - A written examination from Maastricht University (see Article 14.3 of this MURA-EER) will be assessed and graded by one examiner appointed by the Board of Examiners.
+The course coordinator can always decide in advance to use a second examiner appointed by the Board of Examiners. - A written national examination is part of the examination of the courses Internal Control & Accounting Information Systems and Audit & Assurance III (see Article 14.3 of this MURA-EER) and will be assessed and graded by one examiner, appointed by the Board of Examiners, and a second assessor.